 Our Reputation is Our Trademark(502) 589-2822

-An experienced Louisville car accident lawyer can tell you, motor vehicle collisions in Louisville, KY are far too common.
+Experienced Louisville car accident lawyers can tell you, motor vehicle collisions in Louisville, KY are far too common.
 For most people, riding in a motor vehicle is the single most dangerous activity they will engage in on a regular basis, given the frequency of car wrecks.
 According to city-data.com data from 2014, there was a fatal car accident in Louisville every five days on average.
 The personal injury and wrongful death statistics related to car crashes are astounding.
 Every year, approximately 6,000,000 motor vehicle collisions occur in the United States.
 Over the next 5 years, 25% of the population will be involved in a crash.
 In these collisions, one person is injured every 14 seconds, and more than 10 children are killed every day.

 Motor vehicle collisions can have devastating consequences.
 Victims often suffer financial hardship due to medical bills and loss of work.
 In addition to the financial hardship, injured parties experience stress, emotional trauma, pain, and suffering.
 These damages are frequently permanent.

 Standing up for collision victims is the foundation upon which our firm was built.
 Through our decades of combined experience, our firm has represented thousands of collision victims.
 We fight insurance companies for ordinary people, and we are good at it.

 Despite the frequency with which collisions occur, many injured parties and attorneys are unfamiliar with the process of recovering for damages caused by collisions.
 To understand the process, you must understand insurance companies.
 In basic terms, injured parties have three claims: 1) property damage, 2) personal injury protection (PIP) benefits or basic reparations benefits (BRB), and 3) bodily injury.